-Note: This is a draft statement adopted by the Firestorm Collective on 1/19/14.
-A final draft will be produced following a community meeting on Wednesday, February 12 at 7pm.
+Note: A draft of this statement was adopted by the Firestorm Collective on 1/19/14.
 See also, Anti-Oppression Statement.

 "No war but the class war – no cocktail but the molotov cocktail!
 Let us brew nothing but trouble!"

 In an effort to cultivate an atmosphere supportive of our Anti-Oppression Statement, Firestorm Cafe & Books is a sober space, meaning that the use of intoxicants should not occur in or around our space, individuals under the influence of intoxicants are not welcome in our space and intoxicating substances themselves should be kept away.
 We seek to maintain a friendly space that is open and welcoming to all, including underage people, people at higher risk of arrest, people triggered by inebriation and those dealing with substance abuse and recovery.
 The presence of drugs and/or alcohol in virtually every environment we share contributes to the marginalization of these groups while intoxication complicates – at times completely precluding – respect, consent and accountability for everyone.

 We also understand that there are many people with chemical addictions for whom it is hard not to be intoxicated.
 We are not trying to condemn these people, intentionally exclude them or make them feel judged for their use or dependence on an intoxicating substance.
 We hope that this statement will ensure a space free of drug culture, giving individuals a supportive environment in which to experiment with sobriety.